ibm-cloud-docs/bare-metal/about-software.md

 {: #anti-virus-spyware-and-host-ids-information}

 IBM offers multiple solutions for both Anti-Virus, Spyware, and host ID protection on every device.
 Anti-Virus and Spyware products are provided by McAfee.
 You can get a standard, free solution for Windows.
 You can also get a Total Protection for Windows for a monthly fee.

-IBM also offers host ID services to protect against known and zero-day attacks from Nessus.
-This solution is free-of-charge.
-You can also get a solution through McAfee for a monthly fee.

 You must add Anti-Virus, Spyware, and host ID solutions to your device for it to be protected.
 You can manage these solutions in the IBM Customer Portal.